 Already living in a major depression, Natasha, after an attempt on her life spiraled into situational ptsd.
 She spent 8 years in excruciating emotional pain and suicidal thoughts whilst hiding her acute distress from everyone because she was ashamed and afraid of the stigma involved with mental illness.

-Through psycho-therapy and many different modalities both alternative and mainstream Natasha healed herself and has become a passionate mental health advocate determined to bring awareness to, and eradicate the shame and stigma surrounding mental illness.
+Through psycho-therapy and many different modalities both alternative and mainstream Natasha healed herself and has become a passionate mental health advocate determined to bring awareness to, and eradicate the shame and stigma surrounding mental injury.

-She sits on the Board of Directors of the Canadian Mental Health Association Toronto, holds a Certificate in Mental Health Law from Osgoode Hall Law School and was appointed to two terms to the Consent and Capacity Board.
+Natasha sits on the Board of Directors of the Canadian Mental Health Association Toronto, holds a Certificate in Mental Health Law from Osgoode Hall Law School and was appointed to two terms to the Ontario Consent and Capacity Board.
 She is a dynamic speaker at corporate events and conferences sharing her powerful story of lived experience with audiences.